Kiberchaika/The_Blackbird_Dataset/README.md

 # Sync a dataset (updates existing local dataset)
 blackbird sync webdav://server/dataset /path/to/local --components vocals,instrumental --parallel 4

+# Clone only for tracks missing a specific component
+blackbird clone webdav://server/dataset /path/to/local --components vocals,instrumental --missing mir
+# This will only download vocals and instrumental files for tracks that don't have mir files

 # Show dataset statistics
 blackbird stats /path/to/dataset